 UIF is 1% of your monthly remuneration, with a ceiling of R17,712 per month.
 This means the maximum you'll ever pay is R177.12 per month.
 Your employer pays an additional 1% on top, but that doesn't come out of your salary.
 UIF is not tax-deductible and is calculated separately from PAYE.

-No, pension contributions are tax-deductible up to 27.5% of the greater of your remuneration or taxable income, capped at R350,000 per year.
-This applies to pension funds, provident funds, and retirement annuity funds.
-The contributions reduce your taxable income before PAYE is calculated.
-You will, however, pay tax when you eventually withdraw or receive a pension from the fund after retirement.
+No, approved pension, provident, and retirement annuity contributions are tax-deductible up to 27.5% of the greater of remuneration or taxable income, capped at R430,000 per year for 2026/27.
+The contributions reduce taxable income before PAYE is calculated.
+You may still pay tax later when receiving retirement benefits under the rules that apply then.

-Medical scheme fees tax credits are fixed monthly amounts that reduce your PAYE tax directly.
-For 2025/26, the main member receives R364 per month, the first dependant gets R364, and each additional dependant gets R246.
-These credits are subtracted from your calculated tax liability, not from your taxable income.
-Your employer applies them automatically if you're on a medical scheme through work.
+Medical scheme fees tax credits are fixed monthly amounts that reduce PAYE tax directly.
+For 2026/27, the credit is R376 per month for each of the first two people covered and R254 for each additional dependant.
+These credits are subtracted from calculated tax liability, not from taxable income.

 SARS typically opens the tax filing season in July each year.
 Non-provisional taxpayers filing online usually have until late October or early November.
 Provisional taxpayers (those with additional income like rental or freelance income) get an extension until late January of the following year.
 SARS announces exact dates annually, so check the SARS website or eFiling portal for the current year's deadlines.